kajusenn/Advent-Calendar/README.md

 **Author:** kajusenn

-If you want the **frontend-only version without Node.js**, please contact me through GitHub.
+If you want the **frontend-only version without Node.js**, please contact me through GitHub/Discord/Mail.

 If you find bugs or have questions, open an issue on GitHub.